Vietnam.vn - Nền tảng quảng bá Việt Nam

 An ancient lychee tree in southwest China's Sichuan province has revived after 11 years of absence, producing fruit all over its branches.

 Ancient lychee tree in Sichuan province.
-Video: ECNS
+Video : ECNS

 The 1,500-year-old lychee tree has a trunk diameter of 5.6 m and a height of 16 m.
 In 1958, experts determined that the tree was planted before the Tang Dynasty (618-907).
 The fruit of this lychee tree was once offered as tribute to emperors.
-Although more than a thousand years have passed, the tree’s branches and leaves are still lush.
+Even though more than a thousand years have passed, the tree’s branches and leaves are still lush.

 In 2019, the Sichuan provincial government confirmed and announced that this was a grade 1 ancient tree, then put the lychee tree on the local protection list.
 The ancient lychee tree had not produced fruit for 11 consecutive years, so when the tree suddenly produced a full load of fruit this year, the villagers were very surprised.